 - 2 green chilies chopped

-- Bring the batter to consistency by adding little water if very thick.
+Bring the batter to consistency by adding little water if very thick.
+Check the salt and add a bit more as we are using the veggies.

 - Pour the batter on the hot pan.
 If needed spread very little.

-- Lower the heat and add the toppings.
+Lower the heat and sprinkle the toppings.
 Sprinkle oil towards the edges and over the onions.

-- When the base is firm, flip it and cook on the other side until it is cooked well.
+When the base is firm, flip it and cook on the other side until it is cooked well.
+Cook on a medium flame.

-- Serve onion uttapam with chutney or sambar or podi.
+Serve onion uttapam with chutney or sambar or sprinkle podi.

 2. Keep the veggies ready for topping.
 You can use onions, deseeded firm and ripe tomatoes, grated carrots, chopped green chili and coriander leaves.
 Please note that using tomatoes may make the uttapam more sour.
 In the step by step pics i have not used tomatoes.
 What you see in the first picture was made sometime ago when the batter was not sour.
 Add very little salt to the topping and mix.